About the President

 Bollinger has received the National Humanitarian Award from the National Conference for Community and Justice and the National Equal Justice Award from the NAACP Legal Defense and Educational Fund for his leadership on affirmative action.
 He also received the Clark Kerr Award, the highest award conferred by the faculty of the University of California, Berkeley, for his service to higher education, especially on matters of freedom of speech and diversity.
 He is the recipient of 10 honorary degrees from universities in this country and abroad.

 Bollinger is a director of Graham Holdings Company (formerly The Washington Post Company) and serves as a member of the Pulitzer Prize Board.
+From 2007 to 2012, he was director of the Federal Reserve Bank of New York, where he also served as from chair from 2010 to 2012.

-After graduating from the University of Oregon and Columbia Law School, where he was an Articles Editor of the Law Review, Bollinger served as law clerk for Judge Wilfred Feinberg on the United States Court of Appeals for the Second Circuit and for Chief Justice Warren Burger on the United States Supreme Court.
+After graduating from the University of Oregon and Columbia Law School, where he was an Articles Editor of Columbia Law Review, Bollinger served as law clerk for Judge Wilfred Feinberg on the United States Court of Appeals for the Second Circuit and for Chief Justice Warren Burger on the United States Supreme Court.
 He joined the University of Michigan Law School faculty in 1973.

-Bollinger was born in Santa Rosa, California, and raised there and in Baker, Oregon.
+Bollinger was born in Santa Rosa, California and raised there and in Baker, Oregon.
 He is married to artist Jean Magnano Bollinger, and they have two children and five grandchildren.